Schwarz77/AsyncTcpSignalServer/Readme.md

 ## Testing

-Unit tests are crucial for verifying the protocol handling and thread safety logic.
+Comprehensive testing, including unit, integration, performance, and stress tests, is critical for verifying the protocol handling, thread safety logic, and high throughput.
 Test files are located in /tests.

 ### Executing Tests